 TAKE ADVANTAGE OF THIS OPPORTUNITY

-With a completed application, you and other select executives will be invited to join us in the months to come for a new offering: the virtual Enterprise Leadership Program Preview Webinar Series.
-In October of 2020, you will have the opportunity to meet with your academic leadership team, learn in more detail what you can expect in the Enterprise Leadership Program and say hello to your classmates.
-We will then convene in early 2021 and again in the spring with content and conversations that will prepare you for an exceptional experience here at Kellogg in July of 2021.
-We encourage your early application so you can join in our pre-program conversations.
+With a completed application, you and other select executives will be invited to join us for a complimentary Zoom offering — the Enterprise Leadership Program Virtual Premier.
+On February 3, 2021, you will have the opportunity to meet with your academic leadership team, learn in more detail what you can expect in the Enterprise Leadership Program and chat with your peers.
+This will be our last preview before the July 2021 session begins, sharing content and conversations that will prepare you for an exceptional experience here at Kellogg in July 2021.
+We encourage your early application so you can join our pre-program conversations.
 You are invited to register for the next session by visiting the Information Session registration link.
 We look forward to meeting you.